Female Torso Sculpture Value Guide

 The typical price range for Female Torso Sculpture is $1,500 - $1,800 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The presence and aesthetic appeal of the natural veining within the marble block.
+- The quality and visibility of the natural marble veining significantly impact the aesthetic and market value.

-- Overall physical condition, including the absence of modern chips or restoration work.
+- Overall condition, including the absence of modern chips or intrusive restoration, preserves the $1500-$1800 valuation.

 How to Identify Female Torso Sculpture?